Boise 2026

 • FSBO — no listing-agent diligence; vet disclosures and comps yourself, and the “recently remodeled” claim (permitted? cosmetic vs. systems?).

-• Priced ~5% over assessed — modest, not alarming.
+• Priced ~6% over assessed — modest, not alarming.

 Bottom line

-A real contender on payment (~$2,439/mo, just under $2,500) but it leans on cash: ~$96.6k of the $105k fund goes in, leaving only ~$8.4k.
-The house is a 1948 3/1 at $330/sqft, priced 5% over the county’s $399,900.
+A real contender on payment (~$2,439/mo, just under $2,500, computed at the prior $420k ask) but it leans on cash: ~$96.6k of the $105k fund went in at that price, leaving only ~$8.4k — and the seller has since raised the list to $424,000, which tightens both numbers a touch (re-run the eval).
+The house is a 1948 3/1 at ~$333/sqft, priced ~6% over the county’s $399,900.
 Inspect the 1948 systems hard and verify the remodel scope; if it checks out, it fits — just with a slim cash margin.